-Our Turkish family lawyers and divorce attorneys will represent you in agreed divorce case.
-If the Parties are applying for a divorce on the “no fault” basis, and they’ve been married for at least one year, the process can be very quick.
+Our Turkish family lawyers and divorce attorneys will represent you in agreed divorce cases.
+If the Parties are applying for a divorce on a “no-fault” basis, and they’ve been married for at least one year, the process can be very quick.
 There will usually be a written agreement between the parties consenting to the divorce and setting out what should happen to the couple’s assets and their children.

 The Process in Contested Divorce